nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 ------------------------------

-We can post-process the results obtained with simple operations such as Mask intersection and dilation to represent to more precise targets of interest.
+We can post-process the results obtained with simple operations such as Mask intersection and dilation to regularize the mask definition.
 For this, we use the mask (ventral temporal area) from haxby experiments and conjunt "AND" with our computed mask using numpy function numpy.logical_and to select only those voxels which are common in both masks.
-The below are results obtained and visualized using function :func:`nilearn.plotting.plot_roi`.
+Below are results obtained and visualized using function :func:`nilearn.plotting.plot_roi`.
 On the other hand, we again do `morphological dilation
 # <http://en.wikipedia.org/wiki/Dilation_(morphology)>`_ called Mask Dilation
 to more compact blobs.
 The function is used from :func:`scipy.ndimage.binary_dilation`.
 You can see the difference between both